-This paper demonstrates that using GOALIE, one is able to successfully recover the main structure of the IDC of P. Falciparum in a completely automated manner.
-We have accomplished this with prior knowledge of the underlying biology limited to ontological descriptions and without the use of frequency based methods.
-Even in the case of data that is not fully described by GO terms, we have shown that one may still discover its characteristic processes.
+More narrowly, this paper demonstrated that using GOALIE, one is able to successfully recover the main structure of the IDC of Malaria parasite P. Falciparum in a completely automated manner.
+As highlighted earlier, GOALIE accomplished this feat with only prior knowledge of the underlying biology limited to ontological descriptions and without the use of frequency based methods.
+Even in the case of data that is not fully described by GO terms, it is shown that one is still able to discover its characteristic processes.
 Future work will include the examination of unannotated genes to determine novel functional characteristics, as well as a study of the causal relations between genes to facilitate richer descriptions of the underlying biology.
 GOALIE is currently available for Windows XP on request from the authors.